Reservations required at least 24 hours in advance. Space is limited. Call 386-740-6813 to reserve your tour.

 The neighborhoods surrounding the West Volusia Historical Society complex are rich in history and filled with architectural gems, and DeLand is the ideal venue for a walking tour - well-preserved historically and compact.
-Explore landmarks in the areas surrounding the DeLand House Museum and the beautiful avenues of Minnesota, Clara, Rich, Michigan, Indiana and New York, and hear stories about the intriguing people who lived and worked there in walking tours led by experienced WVHS docents.
+Explore landmarks in the areas surrounding the DeLand House Museum and the beautiful avenues of Woodland, Minnesota, Clara and Michigan and hear stories about the intriguing people who lived and worked there in walking tours led by experienced WVHS docents.

-The hour-long tour, offered on a number of Wednesdays and Saturdays, highlights the Old Northwest Residential District, following a beautiful pathway on West Michigan, West Minnesota, and North Clara Avenues, and the historic Stetson University Campus District on North Woodland Boulevard.
+This 75 minute tour, offered on the fourth Wednesday of the month, highlights the Old Northwest Residential District, following a beautiful pathway on West Michigan, West Minnesota, and North Clara Avenues, and the historic Stetson University Campus District along North Woodland Boulevard.
 Hear the stories of well-known DeLand pioneers and Stetson personalities and the houses they lived in.

-Learn to identify a variety of architectural styles, from frame vernacular farmhouses built at the end of the 1800s, to Colonial Revival homes built in the early 1900's and Spanish Revival and Italian Renaissance Revival of the 1920's, and learn the history of early commercial structures.
+Learn to identify a variety of architectural styles, from frame vernacular farmhouses built at the end of the 1800s, to Colonial Revival homes built in the early 1900's and Mediterranean Revival or the 1020's, and learn the history of Stetson University's historic buildings.

-You’ll hear stories of DeLand's frontier past, of early entrepreneurs - Allen, Dreka, Fish, Shimer, and Stetson personalities - Stetson, Hulley, Stover, and Farriss.
-You'll learn about the great freeze, the booming 20's and the busted 30's, WW2 connections and ultimate birth of one of America's Best Mainstreets.
+You’ll hear stories of DeLand's frontier past, of early settlers - Allen, Codrington and Shimer, and Stetson personalities - Stetson, Hulley, Stover, and Farriss.
+You'll learn about the great freeze, the booming 20's and realized Henry DeLand's vision of the 'Athens of Florida', becoming one of America's most charming and livable cities.

 Wednesday, February 14, 2024